kantarcise/kantarcise/README.md

 ### Hi there, I'm Sezai Burak 👋

+## I'm incredibly curious.

-## I'm an Engineer, Powerlifter and Writer!
+## I'm also a Designer, Engineer and Writer!

 - 🔭 I’m currently working on a Computer Vision Product!
 - 🌱 I’m learning Game Design with %120 curiosity (literally cannot be stopped 😉).